 Withdrawal effects play a key role in driving continued substance abuse practices as users attempt to gain relief from uncomfortable symptoms by taking more of the drug.
 These discomforts will grow more severe over time.

-According to the University of California Northridge, symptoms can vary depending on the type of drug, though some of the more common symptoms include:
+Symptoms can vary depending on the type of drug, though some of the more common symptoms include:

 - Problems sleeping